 Set up your Microsoft account to transfer files and favorites

-One account connects your device across Microsoft apps and services like Office, OneDrive, Edge, and Microsoft Store.
+One account connects your device across Microsoft apps and services like Microsoft 365, OneDrive, Edge, and Microsoft Store.
 When you sign in with a Microsoft account on your new Windows 11 device, your files and data will come with you.

 Back up your files

 By default, your files and data will transfer to your new PC.
 We recommend you back up your files before you install Windows 11.
 To learn how, see Back up your Documents, Pictures, and Desktop folders with OneDrive.